- What is Patients Know Best

 This service is free to our patients and is offered using an NHS accredited system called Patients Know Best (PKB).
 It’s part of our promise and ongoing commitment to give you more choice and control over your care.

-From that start, patients will able to access appointment letters, see appointment details and access online information and resources about their care.
+From the start, patients will able to access appointment letters, see appointment details and access online information and resources about their care.

-We're inviting patients to register via letter or text message in November and December 2020.
+We're inviting patients to register via letter or text message in November and December 2020 and January 2021.
 This service has just launched and we’re working behind the scenes to add more information to the records.

 If you’ve just registered your account, you should update your personal details to make sure they’re correct, including contact details.
 You can also start to integrate personal devices you have, like a Fitbit or apple iPhone, so that your health and wellbeing data is synced with your account.